-Scenario is a world first 360-degree 3D cinematic installation whose narrative is interactively produced by the audience and humanoid characters with artificial intelligence (AI).
-The title is a Commedia dell’arte term, referring to how the dramatic action depends on the way actors and audience interact.
+Scenario is a world-first 360-degree 3D cinematic installation whose narrative is interactively produced by the audience and humanoid characters imbued with artificial intelligence (AI).
+The title is a Commedia dell’Arte term, referring to how the dramatic action depends on the way actors and audience interact.

 Scenario video documentation

 Scenario investigates the differences in narrative reasoning between humanoids and human participants in interactive cinema.
 It proposes that when humanoids are provided with a modest ability to sense and interpret the actions of human participants sharing a digital cinematic environment, their interactive responses will co-evolve autonomously with those of human participants.
 In an experimental encounter with human participants, inspired by Samuel Beckett’s Quad 1 + 2, the study tests the narrative autonomy of humanoids as the capacity to make independent decisions using AI language.

 - Explain co-evolutionary narrative as the interaction between human participants and autonomous humanoids.
 Narrative autonomy of humanoids is defined as their capacity to act in reference to a vision tracking system that tracks the human participants, using an Artificial Intelligence (AI) system, in consultation with a knowledge database.
 The implementation of narrative autonomy by humanoids is twofold.
 Firstly, a humanoid is obliged to act on its own decision-making in response to meanings they ascribe to human behaviour.
 Secondly, a humanoid’s motivation can be expressed through their behavioural response.

 - Test outcomes of co-evolutionary interaction between human participants and humanoids in a cinematic experiment.
 Scenario involves the apprehension, interpretation and response by multiple humanoids to clusters of more than one human participant, thus focusing upon group interaction.